ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

 The new tool pretty much obsoletes the old _Gradient Editor_ dialog.
-Now you can create and delete color stops, select and shift them, assign colors to color stops, change blending and coloring for segments between color stops, create new color stops from midpoints _right on the canvas_.
+Now you can create and delete color stops, select and shift them, assign colors to color stops, change blending and coloring for segments between color stops and create new color stops from midpoints _right on the canvas_.

 <p>
 <video width="830" height="467" controls>